The Community Action Partnership is hiring! Apply now and let's work together to create a thriving community! CLICK HERE

-Domestic Violence Safe House
+Domestic Violence Crisis Services and Safe House

 If you are a victim of domestic violence, help is just a phone call away.